Lakorthus/100-days-of-code/README.md

 ### Day 2: Sep 24, Saturday 2022

-**Today's Progress**: Deeper understanding of the fundamentals of Web apps:
+**Today's Progress**: A deeper understanding of the fundamentals of Web apps:
 1. HTTP GET
 2. Forms and HTTP POST
 3. AJAX